Atticuszz/Spark/docs/.trash/How to Monitor and Test the Health of SSD in Linux 1.md

 This is typically the output you can expect for a brand new SSD.
 Even if, because of the lack of normalization or metainformation for vendor-specific data, many attributes are reported as “Unknown\_SSD\_Attribute.”
 I may only hope future versions of `smartctl` will incorporate data relative to that particular drive model in the tool database, so I could more accurately identify possible issues.

-## Test your SSD in Linux with smartctl
+# Test Your SSD in Linux with Smartctl

 Until now we have examined the data collected by the drive during its normal operations.
 However, the S.M.A.R.T. protocol also supports several “self-tests” commands to launch diagnosis on demand.